spurll/tournament/readme.md

 Feature Requests
 ----------------

-The current version is a "minimally viable product" that is missing some important features.
-The following features will be supported in future releases:

-* Editing player pairings (the existing algorithm for pairing isn't perfect).
-* Displaying detailed player stats.
-* Dropping players from the tournament.
-* Closing the tournament from the main menu.

-Additionally, the following features may be implemented in the future:
+The following features may be implemented in the future:

-* An "undo" fuction would be fairly trivial (and useful!) to implement!
-Just keep a deep copy of the players set!
+* An "undo" fuction would be fairly useful.
+A single-level undo probably wouldn't be too hard to implement.
-* Add verification for some of the bad stuff you can do accidentally.
-(Dropping players, etc.)
+* Verification ("Are you sure?") for some of the more disastrous stuff you can do accidentally.
+(Dropping players, closing tournaments, etc.)
-* Add logging, including the IP address of whomever connects (to satisfy my curiosity as to where people are connecting from).
+* Logging, including the IP address of whomever connects (to satisfy my curiosity as to where people are connecting from).

-The old (non-web) version of the program can be found in the old/ directory.
+An older, command-line version of the program can be found in the cli/ directory.
+It has most of the same features, but will probably not be updated in the future.

 Known Bugs
 ----------

 * Pairings can result in multiple byes if bottom-ranked players have already played each other.
 * Players can hypothetically achieve multiple byes (if the tournament goes long and they are once again the bottom-ranked player).

+Both of these bugs can be mitigated by manually re-pairing players using the "Edit Pairings" function.

 Tournament Rules
 ================